 A graded whole life insurance policy is one that pays a lower amount if you die within the first few years after purchasing an insurance policy.
 A graded benefit contract is one that pays a less amount if you die early in the term of coverage.
 Only after several years of coverage have passed does the death benefit rise to the original face value.

 This is an approach utilized by life insurance providers to decrease the cost of policies for people who are considered unhealthier and might already be seeking guaranteed issue coverage.
 Graded benefits decrease the risk assumed by life insurance companies that accept applications from terminally ill individuals.

 What is Simplified Issue Whole?

-Simplified whole life insurance is a type of whole life insurance.
+Simplified whole life insurance is a type of whole life insurance or full life insurance.
 It lasts your entire life.
-It is for people 60 and older who have health problems that make them unable to get other types of whole life insurance.
+It is for people 60 and older who have health problems that make them unable to get standard coverage.

 If you apply for simplified life insurance, you will not have to go through a medical exam.
 You may have to conduct a phone interview and only answer some health questions on an application.
 Because the health evaluation is not as thorough, insurers set a higher premium with less coverage.

 Without a medical check, the underwriter assumes that you will be too risky to insure.
 But some people can’t get insured because they have disqualifying conditions.
 If your age and health are good, you might not be able to get insurance.

 Some simplified issued whole life accepts qualified funds such as an IRA as well.